+By March 31, 2014 an Employment Community of Practice35 will be formed to identify promising and non-traditional practices and approaches and partnerships that lead to successful employment outcomes and to discuss strategies that adopt Employment First principles, informed choice and support of job seekers who choose to work.

+By July 1, 2014 an Interagency Employment Panel36 using Employment First principles to align policy and funding will be convened.

+Beginning September 1, 2014, implementation plans will be developed to provide access to most integrated settings in our service, standards and funding priorities as identified in Interagency Employment Panel in order to increase integrated competitive employment outcomes.

+35 Employment Community of Practice is an intentional but voluntary network of persons engaged in providing employment services and supports that come together to share information, knowledge and practices to advance the progress of individuals with significant disabilities in achieving their goals for employment in the most integrated setting.
+More information is in the Definitions section (page 82).

+36 The Interagency Employment Panel is the principal interagency leadership group responsible for the alignment of interagency policies and funding needed to meet the state's Olmstead goal in employment.
+Representatives from DEED, DHS, and MDE would be appointed by the Commissioners of the respective Departments

-- By March 31, 2014 an Employment Community of Practice30 will be formed to identify promising and non-traditional practices and approaches and partnerships that lead to successful employment outcomes and to discuss strategies that adopt Employment First principles, informed choice and support of job seekers who choose to work. - By July 1, 2014 an Interagency Employment Panel31 using Employment First principles to align policy and funding will be convened. - Beginning September 1, 2014, implementation plans will be developed to provide access to most integrated settings in our service, standards and funding priorities as identified in Interagency Employment Panel in order to increase integrated employment outcomes - By September 30, 2014 the state will adopt an Employment First policy.
-[Responsibility: The subcabinet is responsible for this action.] - Integrated Memorandum of Agreements (MOA/MOUs) across state agencies will be necessary to assure the implementation of Interagency Employment Panel recommendations and to ensure the implementation of policy and practices that support integrated employment and Employment First Principles.
+- By September 30, 2014 the state will adopt an Employment First policy.
+[EM 2D] [Responsibility: The subcabinet is responsible for this action.] - Integrated Memorandum of Agreements (MOA/MOUs) across state agencies will be necessary to assure the implementation of Interagency Employment Panel recommendations and to ensure the implementation of policy and practices that support integrated competitive employment and Employment First Principles.
 By September 30, 2014, key agencies will be convened and will establish a process and timeline to develop MOA/MOUs.
-The objective is to have all necessary MOA/MOUs in place by July1, 2015. - By October 1, 2014 Vocational Rehabilitation (VR) purchased services baseline will be established and policy will be developed to provide all VR purchased services in most integrated setting. - By January 1, 2015 clarify roles and responsibilities for cross-agency employment service planning and coordination that leverages DEED/VRS, DHS and MDE funding streams to expand employment in the most integrated setting.

-30 Employment Community of Practice is an intentional but voluntary network of persons engaged in providing employment services and supports that come together to share information, knowledge and practices to advance the progress of individuals with significant disabilities in achieving their goals for employment in the most integrated setting.
-More information is in the Definitions section (page 75).

-31 The Interagency Employment Panel is the principal interagency leadership group responsible for the alignment of interagency policies and funding needed to meet the state's Olmstead goal in employment.
-Representatives from DEED, DHS, and MDE would be appointed by the Commissioners of the respective Departments

-- By July 1, 2015 the Interagency Employment Panel will develop a data sharing agreement between DEED/VRS, DHS and MDE. - By October 1, 2015 policy to provide all VR purchased services in the most integrated setting will be implemented. - By December 31, 2015 in collaboration with members of the Interagency Employment Panel, there will be an alignment of workforce development policies, funding and data systems across state agencies. - By December 31, 2015 common definitions for employment and employment-related services will be established to be used across the interagency service system. - By December 31, 2015 specific strategies to utilize waiver funding to expand employment in the most integrated setting will be implemented.
+The objective is to have all necessary MOA/MOUs in place by July 1, 2015. - By October 1, 2014 Vocational Rehabilitation (VR) purchased services baseline will be established and policy will be developed to provide all VR purchased services in most integrated setting. - By January 1, 2015 clarify roles and responsibilities for cross-agency employment service planning and coordination that leverages DEED/VRS, DHS and MDE funding streams to expand competitive employment in the most integrated setting. - By July 1, 2015 the Interagency Employment Panel will develop a data sharing agreement between DEED/VRS, DHS and MDE.
+[EM 2H] - By October 1, 2015 policy to provide all VR purchased services in the most integrated setting will be implemented. - By December 31, 2015 in collaboration with members of the Interagency Employment Panel, there will be an alignment of workforce development policies, funding and data systems across state agencies. - By December 31, 2015 common definitions for employment and employment-related services will be established to be used across the interagency service system.
+[EM 2J] - By December 31, 2015 specific strategies to utilize waiver funding to expand employment in the most integrated setting will be implemented.